-Of the 212 Dallas area public high schools evaluated, 186 are open enrollment schools at which the only requirement for admittance is student residency in the school's attendance area.
-The 25 DFW open enrollment high schools that ranked highest in this 2017 analysis are listed below.
+Of the 246 Dallas area public high schools and multiple campus arrangements evaluated, 202 are traditional open enrollment schools for which the only requirement for admittance is residency in the district and school attendance area.
+The 25 DFW open enrollment high schools that ranked highest in this 2018 analysis are shown below.
 Additional performance and other information for schools located in the communities featured on this website can be accessed by clicking on the name of the school.

 Magnet high schools

 In addition to their open enrollment schools, a number of DFW school districts also operate magnet schools.
 Magnet schools provide career-oriented or specialized curriculum in addition to academic subjects, and admittance typically is based on students' previous academic performance and interests demonstrated in student interviews, auditions, essays, and other similar faculty assessments.
 As would be expected, since admission to magnet schools generally is highly selective and limited, the average standardized test results of the magnet schools generally are much higher than results attained by the open enrollment schools that their students otherwise would attend.